This New Dog-Friendly Air Service Lets You and Your Pup Fly Side by Side

 In air, flight attendants will make sure pups are cozy, safe, and provided with lots of water and treats.
 Each flight attendant is specially trained in canine behavior.
 And don’t worry, humans: There are snacks and beverages — including coffee and alcohol — for you, too.

-The company recently took off on their first flightopens in a new tab, which included three Golden Retrievers, two Great Danes, and one Labrador Retriever — all sizable pups who likely would have been relegated to cargo on a typical passenger plane.
-RetrievAir flights are designed with plenty of extra legroom, so there was plenty of room for them to spread out.
-“On our brand launch flight all the pups, ranging from 35 lbs to 150 lbs, slept most of the flight and loved their experience,” Miller says.
-“You wouldn't have known the plane was full of pups.”
+The company’s first flight included three Golden Retrievers, two Great Danes, and one Labrador Retriever — all sizable pups who likely would have been relegated to cargo on a typical passenger plane.
+RetrievAir flights are designed with extra legroom, so there was plenty of space for them to spread out.
+“On our brand launch flight all the pups, ranging from 35 pounds to 150 pounds, slept most of the flight and loved their experience,” Miller says.

 How to book a flight on RetrievAir

-The average price for a flight will be $750.
-While that’s still a pretty penny, Miller points out that the price is comparable to a week of boarding a large dog at a high-end kennel, and private flight options cost thousands (or tens of thousands) of dollars.
-On a typical passenger plane, pet fees generally range from around $100 to $200 — and that’s for a small dog to stay crated under your seat, or a large dog to travel in uncomfortable cargo, out of your sight.
+The average price for a flight is $750.
+It’s a pretty penny, but Miller points out that the price is similar to a week of boarding a large dog at a high-end kennel, and private flight options cost thousands (or tens of thousands) of dollars.
+On a typical passenger plane, pet fees generally range from around $100 to $200 on top of your ticket price — and that’s for a small dog to stay crated under your seat, or a large dog to travel in uncomfortable, stressful, and sometimes dangerousopens in a new tab cargo, out of your sight.

 Sio Hornbuckle